Posted April 11, 2018

 COLOR TV IS BORN

-Topps Trading Card describing the Admiral (C1617A) as the first color television introduced on December 30, 1953.
+Topps Trading Card describing the Admiral (C1617A) as the first color television sold on December 30, 1953.

 We think the above information proves that the Admiral C1617A was the first all electronic color television offered for sale to the public.
 There is still a question as to when the first Admiral color sets were delivered to consumers homes.
 The set was engineered and developed in Chicago and Palo Alto, Ca. The chassis and construction of the set show it was not an RCA clone although it used an RCA engineered CRT.
 We have proof the set was offered for sale to the public in an appliance/electronic store in the Pittsburg area and in Benton Harbor, Michigan as well as in Oakland, California as early as January 25, 1954.
 We have evidence of a price drop and second production run four months after the Admiral was first announced for sale, strong indicators that this set was offered for sale, but probably in small numbers.
 We found evidence of at least one service provider for this color television.
 We also found evidence the first production was 1000 sets with increased production in the second quarter of 1954.
 It appears that Admiral made the decision to stop production of their first color television about August, 1954.
 Consider the fact that RCA stopped production of the CT-100 approximately six months after introduction so that they could concentrate on manufacturing the “preferred color size” 21 inch color set, the RCA 21-CT-55.
 (The Admiral version went on sale January 5, 1955.)